Wuelevate/Wuelevate-projects/Amar/Readme.md

 - **Day 10**:  React app using webpack
 - **Day 11**:  Form app using react and tailwind with Regular expression for form validation.
 - **Day 12**:  A react app using tailwind and react Router and Link to navigate multiple pages in the application.
+- **Day 13**:  It is a Chatting app using React, mainly useContext, useReducer, useState, and also used Tailwind CSS for UI design.

 ---